 Should a member or other individuals wish to report a breach, our reporting procedure is as follows:

-- Requests should be made by e-mail to email@example.com
+- Requests should be made in writing to email@example.com

 - RLUK to enact notice and takedown procedure – and where technically possible make the content private (eg blogposts, social media posts) until the investigation has concluded;